CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/VXLAN-Routing.md

     ...

-After you save your changes to the `ports.conf` file, [restart `switchd`](Configuring-switchd.html#src-8362561_Configuringswitchd-restartswitchd) for the changes to take effect.
+After you save your changes to the `ports.conf` file, [r...

+[Restart
+`switchd`](Configuring-switchd.html#src-83625616282_Configuringswitchd-restartswitchd)
+for the changes to take effect.

 {{%notice note%}}

-VXLAN routing using internal loopback is supported only with [VLAN-aware bridges](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode);
+VXLAN routing usingwith internal loopback is supported only with [VLAN-aware bridges](/version/cumulus-linux-37740/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode);
-you cannot use a bridge in [traditional mode](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode).
+you cannot use a bridge in [traditional mode](/version/cumulus-linux-37740/Layer-2/Ethernet-Bridging---VLANs/Traditional-Bridge-Mode).

 {{%/notice%}}

-## <span id="src-8362747_VXLANRouting-t2" class="confluence-anchor-link"></span><span>VXLAN Routing Data Plane and Broadcom Trident II Platforms</span>
+## <span id="src-836276471_VXLANRouting-t2" class="confluence-anchor-link"></span><span>VXLAN Routing Data Plane and Broadcom Trident II Platforms</span>

 The Trident II ASIC does not support RIOT natively or VXLAN routing using internal loopback.
 To achieve VXLAN routing in a deployment using